Paisley, Scotland.

 witches, were tried in Paisley, Renfrewshire, central Scotland, in 1697.
 Eleven-year-old

-cell and it is believed that Agnes Naismith may have died whilst imprisoned.
-The other five
+it is believed that Agnes Naismith may have died whilst imprisoned.
+The

 were hanged and then burnt on the Gallow Green in Paisley on 10 June 1697, the